How to choose the best MicroSD cards for your smartphone or tablet

 SDHC and SDXC

 SDHC stands for Secure Digital High Capacity and SDXC stands for Secure Digital Extended Capacity.
 The only real difference is the range of data they can store.
-You’ll find that SDHC MicroSD cards range from 2GB to 32GB in size, while SDXC MicroSD cards range from 32GB up to 256GB in size.
+You’ll find that SDHC MicroSD cards range from 2GB to 32GB in size, while SDXC MicroSD cards can range from 32GB up to 2TB in size, though the biggest MicroSD card we’ve seen so far is 512GB.

 Class and UHS ratings